 I love figuring out that some of our favorite store-bought treats are actually super easy to make at home and this coconut chip recipe is exactly that.
-They are easy to mix and bake, and taste nearly identical to the pre-made kind.
-And they are a fun toddler snack since they are pretty unexpected (and delicious)!
+They are easy to mix and bake, and taste nearly identical to the pre-made kind from Dang.
+And they are a fun toddler snack that can be a fun change from the expected.

 Budget-Friendly Coconut Chips

 A package of store-bought Dang or Bare coconut chips is usually close to $2 for one ounce.
 A bag of plain coconut chips is usually $4 or less for 7 ounces.
 Which means that you can make one batch of homemade coconut chips for half the cost of buying them pre-made—and they are so darn easy to make!

 Ingredients in Coconut Chips

 To make this recipe you’ll need unsweetened coconut flakes, salt, coconut oil, and maple syrup.
 That’s it!